tuzi123/PERM_data_analysis/README.md

 # PERM_data_analysis
-Some of the plots which are not shown in jupyter notebook can be found in the "plot.pdf".
+Some of the plots are not shown in jupyter notebook.
+Please click on the right up corner "Limited rendering only, external view available with nbviewer" to view full plots on nbviewer.